 Studies have shown that your kitchen sponge is one of the most germ laden items in your home, even worse than your toilet seat!
 Your kitchen sponge comes in contact with raw meat juices, sticky spilled Kool-Aid, crumbs from the kitchen counters and more.

-You think you are cleaning up a mess but in reality your kitchen sponge is just spreading germs around your kitchen.
+You think you are cleaning up a mess but in reality your sponge is just spreading germs around your kitchen.
 And those germs, can make you and your family sick!

-Your kitchen sponge is the perfect breeding ground for nasty bugs like salmonella, strep, and even E. Coli.
+Your sponge is the perfect breeding ground for nasty bugs like salmonella, strep, and even E. Coli.

 But, if you insist on using a sponge in the kitchen here is what you need to know about how to keep it clean and sanitary…